Hyder (defunct company): The sale and break-up of Hyder

 In February 2000, the retail electricity and gas business under the Swalec brand was sold to British Energy for a reported £105m.
 The sale included the Swalec retail brand, whilst Hyder retained the Swalec electricity distribution business (i.e. running the electricity network) which was renamed Infralec.
 The cash boost, however, was not enough to prevent a 30% fall in pre-tax profits, and following the final outcome of the unfavourable Ofwat price review, Hyder was vulnerable to a takeover.

-Hyder was acquired in September 2000 following a four-month takeover battle won by Western Power Distribution (WPD) - a subsidiary of the US utilities PPL and Southern Company.
+Hyder was acquired in September 2000 following a four-month takeover battle won by Western Power Distribution (WPD) - a subsidiary of the US utilities PPL Corporation and Southern Company.
 Southern Company later sold its interest in WPD to PPL.

 Hyder's electricity distribution subsidiary Infralec was rebranded as part of Western Power Distribution.

-The water subsidiary, Welsh Water, was sold by WPD to a company limited by guarantee (Glas Cymru), while remaining subsidiaries in areas such as gas and engineering consultancy were sold off by management buy-out or other means, including Hyder Consulting and Hyder Business Services (HBS).
+The water subsidiary, Welsh Water, was sold by WPD to a company limited by guarantee while remaining subsidiaries in areas such as gas and engineering consultancy were sold off by management buy-out or other means, including Hyder Consulting and Hyder Business Services (HBS).
 Hyder's IT organisation was acquired by Logica in 2001.

-Chief Executive Graham Hawker, went on to run the Welsh Development Agency.
+Chief executive Graham Hawker went on to run the Welsh Development Agency.